-(CNN) — He may have died half a century ago, but Winston Churchill, Britain's famous leader, is still a formidable presence in the country he led to World War II victory.
+(CNN) — He may have died in 1965, but Winston Churchill, Britain's famous leader, is still a formidable presence in the country he led to World War II victory.

-Most of us know the highlights of his life, but few of the details.
+Most of us know the highlights of his life, but few of us know the details.

 Blenheim Palace (Oxfordshire)

 A portrait of Winston Churchill on display at Blenheim Palace.

 Churchill's beginnings were far from humble.